Luis Garcia Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.49).
+- The Rockies have a 5.50 team ERA that ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to allow 138 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- Rockies pitchers combine to surrender 139 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- Bird (2-1) gets the start for the Rockies, his third of the season.

-- His most recent time out was in relief on Saturday when the right-hander tossed one scoreless inning against the Miami Marlins while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.